keithduke/TOM-framework/README.md

 **T**erminal **O**rchestrated **M**odel - A production-ready agentic framework built on Qwen3-4B-Thinking-2507 with MLX optimization for Apple Silicon.

-T.O.M. is an interactive AI assistant featuring intelligent prompt caching, tool-calling capabilities, and transparent reasoning processes.
-Built with modularity and performance in mind.
+T.O.M. is a **local-first** AI assistant: every component (MLX runtime, FastAPI service, CLI/GUI/web clients) runs on your own machine and talks over loopback.
+There is no hosted backend, so your data, cache, and tools never leave your device.
+The framework layers intelligent prompt caching, tool-calling, and transparent reasoning on top of that local runtime while keeping the modules modular and ergonomic.

 ---